Updated: a day ago

 A diet that is full of whole foods, bright coloured fruit and vegetables and reducing all processed foods and sugar.
 High sugar and processed foods are devoid of nutritional value and increase inflammation which leads to poor immune function.
 Add garlic, onions, tumeric and ginger to foods.
 Add fermented foods or a probiotic for a healthy gut as well.

 Echinacea, Elderberry and Andrographis are herbs traditionally used in acute infections.
 Decreasing fever, reducing cough and having anti viral properties to them to help decrease the viral load and spread which will overall help in recovery and prevention.
-Also don't forget raw honey and lemon tea.
+Also don't forget good old raw honey and lemon tea.

 As with all infections hygiene is imperative.
 Washing hands with soap and water, not sharing drink bottles, and staying away from people if you are ill.
 Stay home and rest.
-If you do feel like your unwell then seek medical advice immediately.

 In Health and Happiness